SAML over OAuth (SAML NextAuth.js integration)

 In Basic concepts, we mentioned that you and your customer need to exchange details about each other before you can do SAML logins.
 This process happens offline — there’s no coding involved.

-Unfortunately, SAML identity providers (e.g. Okta, Microsoft Entra, Google Workspace, etc.) don’t use the same terminology for these identical details.
+If you go with option (2), be advised that SAML identity providers (e.g. Okta, Microsoft Entra, Google Workspace, etc.) don’t use the same terminology for these identical details.
 To deal with that, we’ve prepared a separate set of documentation for you to follow depending on what identity provider your customer uses:

 In all cases, you’re ultimately going to: